robisaacnz/nostalgia/README.md

-# nostalgia
-A storage filesystem for lakka
+This repository contains the open source components of Nostalgia, a storage filesystem for Lakka.